-Technical-regulatory body responsible for proposing and assessing the Mining Sector's environmental policy, proposing laws or issuing the necessary rules.
+This is the technical-regulatory body responsible for proposing and assessing the Mining Sector's environmental policy, proposing laws or issuing the necessary rules.
 It also focuses on promoting environmental protection activities in mining activities.

 ► General Mining Bureau - DGM (www.minem.gob.pe)